Transforming newborn survival

 We close these gaps to save newborn lives

 KMC comprises immediate and prolonged skin-to-skin contact between mother and baby, with exclusive breastfeeding support and training on signs a baby is unwell.
-This directly targets the two leading causes of neonatal death among low birth weight infants: complications of LBW (poor feeding and temperature instability) and infection.
+Evidence suggests that at least 8 hours of skin to skin is required for this to be effective in reducing mortality This directly targets the two leading causes of neonatal death among low birth weight infants: complications of LBW (poor feeding and temperature instability) and infection.

 Loading...

-Mother's act as their baby's incubator, providing warmth and regulation of their baby's body.
+Mothers act as their baby's incubator, providing warmth and regulation of their baby's heart and breathing.
 Breastfeeding support then allows the baby to gain weight more rapidly and survive.

 Partner with us for our pilot

-We will pilot our intervention in hospitals in Northern Nigeria in the next few months.
-We invite collaboration from organisations and individuals interested in supporting evidence-based progress for newborn survival, at scale.
+We will pilot our intervention in hospitals in Kano State, Nigeria from February.
+We invite collaboration from organisations and individuals interested in supporting evidence based progress for newborn survival, at scale.

 Whether you are a hospital committed to improving neonatal mortality or a government partner looking to build capacity to scale KMC, First Embrace offers a pathway to measurable, sustainable change.